Policy and Procedure Development and Maintenance

 All exhibits attached or linked to a HOOP policy or procedure are extensions of that policy or procedure.

-A. Educational Policy: Policy that pertains to the areas of faculty responsibility as set forth in Regents’ Rules and Regulations, Series 40101.
+A. Educational Policy: Policy that pertains to the areas of faculty responsibility as set forth in Regents’ Rule 40101.

 B. Governance of the University: Policies and procedures, except medical procedures or protocols, affecting the way university officials direct, administer or control the university.
 This includes policies and procedures:

 - Directing compliance with applicable state and federal laws and regulations, Regents’ Rules and Regulations, and UT System policies and policies with System-wide application;

 - Addressing or affecting the responsibility and/or authority of the various offices and bodies that make up the university; and

 - Addressing the relationship between administration, faculty, students, and staff and university values and/or goals.

 C. HOOP Review Committee: The Committee appointed by the President to review and make recommendations regarding policies and procedures to the Executive Council.
 The HOOP Review Committee membership includes the President or designee; the Executive Vice Presidents or respective designees; the Senior Vice-President, Finance & Business Services or designee; the Chief Human Resources Officer or designee; the Assistant Vice President of Auditing & Advisory Services or designee; the Executive Vice Dean for Clinical Affairs or designee; the Chairs of the Interfaculty Council, the Student InterCouncil, and the University Classified Staff Council or respective designees; an Associate Dean for Management (or equivalent title) who will be selected by the group of deans holding that title; and a member of management from The University of Texas Harris County Psychiatric Center.
 The committee is chaired by the Policy Coordinator.